minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

    This feature is in BETA: it comes with a number of restrictions

    Only chats from the first agent (“agent_0”) are supported.
-   You must add ChatAction handler to your envspec.
+   You must add :code:`ChatAction` handler to your envspec.
    You can only execute one chat action per time step,